jengelh/g-manual/index.rst

   * Connects to MariaDB and optionally LDAP for authentication.

+  * Mattermost application server with HTTP on port 8065.

 * grommunio-meet

   * Connects to MariaDB and optionally LDAP for authentication.

+  * Prosody application server with XMPP on port 5280.

 1. Establish networking